 This website is designed to provide information on foreclosures from a real estate perspective.
 There is a lot of information and I've tried to organise it in layers of complexity for your convenience.
 Buying a foreclosed home has some unique considerations for you to be aware of.
 Hopefully you find this site useful.

 For information about home buying and selling with MLS® regular listing please go to comoxvalleyhomefinder.com.

 Bank foreclosures are formal summary proceedings through the courts, initiated by a bank on a borrower (owner) who is not fulfilling the terms of a mortgage, usually through a default of the mortgage payments.
 (See Foreclosure Process for more.)
 The vast majority of bank foreclosures are court-ordered sales, which means the owner still owns the property but the lender (seller) has been granted the right to sell it.
 To protect the owner’s interest, the courts are involved and are required to approve the sale (including approving the price the property is being sold for).

 In the Vancouver Island Real Estate Board area (from the Malahat northward, excluding the Victoria area), typically about 1% of home listings are foreclosures.
-In today's tight market we tend to be under 1%, about 35 listings.
-For markets such as Comox, Courtenay, Campbell River, Parksville, Qualicum there will only be a handful of foreclosures.
-For a larger market like Nanaimo there will be a few more.
+In today's tight market we had only 21 sold foreclosure listings for 2019, 0.2% of all listings.

 The foreclosure home buying process can be long and stressful, and it has some unique risks.
 On the surface, a foreclosed home sounds like an opportunity to gain from someone’s unfortunate situation.
 As we see from above, the process (requiring court approval and the allowance for competing bids) greatly reduces the chance of getting a really good deal.
 Also, with the strong seller's market there are fewer foreclosures these days.